If the Coronavirus crisis has taught us anything, it’s that radical change is needed in the way we look after the elderly in this country.

 - Fight loneliness with smart thinking: re-think later life options such as multi-generational family living (mortgages, building); combining working and caring; creating vibrant retirement communities with on-site care as standard.

-Sign up to join our #charterforchange here (hyperlink to form).
+Sign up to join our #charterforchange here.
 Send us your ideas and we will compile all the suggestions and publish them here on the website and use them in our campaign.

 Founder & Director of Age Space